permutationlock/ztrait/README.md

 Using this library you can define traits and compile-time verify that types implement them.

-You can only "implement" traits by adding declarations to a type's definition, so it might be more accurate to call them type classes or interfaces.
+You can only "implement" traits by adding declarations directly to a type's definition, so it might be more accurate to call the traits type classes or interfaces.

 The main value the library hopes to provide is nice error messages and a formal way to document requirements for generic type.
-Duck-typing still works as usual (unless you construct a comptime `Interface`, see below), but trait verification runs first.

 ## Related links